 A Train for Durango Review

 A comedy western from the glory days of the genre, years before the Trinity craze took over.
-There are no extended brawls, instead it picks up the safe from For a Few Dollars More and the train from A Bullet for the General to create a picaresque adventure movie set against the background of the Mexican revolution.
 The original story was written by Duccio Tessari, who's also mentioned as one of the authors of the screenplay, but Ferdinando Di Leo has claimed that he had rewritten Tessari’s original story and that the screenplay was entirely his (*1).

 Steffen and Salerno are Gringo and Lucas, two adventurers on their way back to Texas from Guatemala (where Steffen was shot in the behind).
 They sell their horses and guns to buy tickets for the train to Durango.
 On board is also a safe carrying a large sum of government money.
 While Steffen is flirting with a French mademoiselle (Dominique Broschero) and Salerno is sneaking up on passengers to steal their food, the train is robbed by three different gangs, led by the unholy trinity of El Lobo, Heraclio and El Jefe, who have joined hands for the occasion.
 The safe is stolen and the mademoiselle is kidnapped, but Gringo and Lucas, the only survivors of the massacre, accidentally find the two keys of the safe, and are now the only ones who can open it.